Welcome to today's edition of the Rush 24-7 podcast.

 And starting in September, I'm going to be the lead anchor for the NBC Nightly News.

-Do you think Howard Kurtz would say, now let's give him a chance to put his partisanship behind him and see if he can become a journalist here?
+Do you think Howard Kurtz would say, no, let's give him a chance to put his partisanship behind him and see if he could become a journalist here?

-Do you think drive by media would be open to the idea of me anchoring the NBC Nightly News?
+Do you think Drive by Media would be open to the idea of me anchoring the NBC Nightly News when NBC announces that Brian Williams is not coming back?

 How do you think that would work?